serdarbakirtas/FallingWords/README.md

 ## Design and Implementation guidelines
 ***
 + All UI is developed in code using UIKit (no Xib/Storyboards).
-+ RxSwift is used for api calls.
++ RxSwift is used for network layers.
 + Implemented simple design and existing best practices of UI/UX and software design.

 ## Estimate and Desicison